aaronmams/jekyll-now/_posts/2016-11-17-Broken Windows, Carrots, Sticks, and Roe v Wade.md

 4. I've had some harsh words for Steve Levitt and Freakonomics in the past.
 I didn't love the Levitt analysis from Freakonomics on abortions and crime.
 I thought it was seriously flawed but it does provide a refreshing wake up call on the 'broken windows' discussion.
 That is, one of Levitt's explanations for the reduction in the crime rate in the 1990s was the success of Roe v.
 Wade in 1970.
 On it's face that explanation seems far-fetched and much less intuitive than the 'broken windows' explanations.
 However, 'broken windows' has been shown to have no more statistical power to explain the drop in crime in NY in the 1990s than Levitt's alternative hypothesis.
 To me what that says is that the 'broken windows' crowd has posited an explaination for declining crime rates that is simple and intuitive yet has no more empirical validity than a far-fetched, seemingly rediculous theory about abortion rates.
 If it takes more than that the finally put the nail in the 'broken windows' coffin than I really don't understand how people evaluate evidence and form opinions.

+## Methods Overview

+Empirical work related to the “Broken Windows” hypothesis comes in a lot flavors.
+I content that most of the literature falls into two basic camps:

+1. Regression based analysis using misdemeanor arrests as a proxy for broken windows policing.
+These studies generally use murder or some other violent crime as the dependent variable in a regression and include some combination of economic factors, demographic factors, and policing strategy as explanatory variables.
+Consider the following equation:

+$$y=\alpha + \beta TEENS + \gamma COPS + \delta UNEMP + \rho BW + \sum_{i}\phi_{i} month_{i}$$

+Here TEENS controls for population structure, COPS controls for size of police force, UNEMP is the unemployment rate and controls for economic factors, and month controls for seasonal factors (maybe crime tends to be higher in the summer).

+Generally speaking, if $\rho$ is negative and significant it means that - holding other things constant - increasing misdemeanor arrests (or some other broken windows proxy) tends to significantly decrease incidence of violent crime.

+2. Treatment-control type studies.
+In these studies authors choose a ‘treatment’ area that was known to have implemented some type of broken windows related policing strategy and some ‘control’ area which are (ostensibly) similar to the treatment area but differed in their adoption of broken windows policing.
+Outcomes compared across the different areas should yield some insight as to whether broken windows policing reduces violent/serious crime.

 ## Part I: A Review of Some "Broken Windows" Literature

 There are 4-5 papers I found in the scholarly literature that I felt were sufficiently data driven to warrant inclusion in this post (Note: there are tons of papers on this topic in the law literature.
 That shit is not really my bag baby...it tends to be really wordy, the papers are really long, and there are no equations.
-The no equations thing might be a selling point for some people so don't let me turn you off of the law review lit...but don't expect me to read it.)
+The no equations thing might be a selling point for some people so don't let me turn you off of the law review lit...just don't expect me to read it.)

 ### Levitt: Journal of Economic Perspectives